NinadPatil66/PwC-PowerBI-Virtual-Experience-Program/README.md

 # PwC PowerBI Virtual Experience Program:
 ## PowerBI-Dashboard-1: Call Centre Trends
 ![Task 2_Snapshot](https://github.com/NinadPatil66/PowerBI-Dashboards/assets/149456265/0032f698-1fad-4515-85f2-e8c7274ed683)
+The above dashboard provides trends and insights into various metrics and KPIs related to the Call Centre data. <br> It also provides the option of applying various filters such as Satisfaction Rating, Agent Name, Week, Topic etc.
 ## PowerBI Dashboard-2: Telecom Customer Retention Strategy
 The data provided has around 7043 customer records out of which 1869 have left within the last month.
 - One trend that seems a bit peculiar is that customers are opting out of paperless billings (A whooping 1400 customers).
 A survey asking the customers as to why they are opting for "Paper Billings", can help to improve/earn new customers.